 Clubs in Eixample

 Sala Be Cool is an uptown club with a forward thinking music policy and a mixed crowd.

 Otto Zutz is a three story club offering R&B, hip hop and soul.

 Bikini Club is a modern club with an impressive sound system and an eclectic music policy.

 Out of town clubs

 Row 14 Club is a large club who offer big name international DJs every weekend.
 Free coaches will take you from the city centre to the out of town location.

 Barcelona night clubs are certainly an experience whatever your taste is.
-It can be expensive and a bit pretentious but everywhere has it's bonuses and as long as you don't take anything too seriously it is always fun!
-The music does vary so check out who's playing before you go, and keep your eye out for posters announcing special nights with international djs.
+It can be expensive, and a bit pretentious but everywhere has it's bonuses and as long as you don't take anything too seriously it is fun!
+The music does vary so check out who's playing before you go, and keep your eye out for posters announcing special nights with international DJs.
 However music aside some of these Barcelona clubs are worth the visit in their own right it almost doesn't matter about the music.
-Hopefully I've given you a good range of Barcelona clubs to enjoy your night..have fun!
+Hopefully, I've given you a good range of Barcelona clubs to enjoy your night.
+Have fun!